gorpapyan2/Ararat-Oil/src/docs/form-standardization-status.md

     - ✅ SaleForm (created SalesFormStandardized.tsx)
     - ✅ MultiPaymentMethodForm (created MultiPaymentMethodFormStandardized.tsx)

+## Recent Updates

+### Component Import Refactoring (Complete)

+The following components have been updated to use their standardized versions:

+1. **ExpensesManager.tsx**: Now using `ExpensesFormStandardized`
+2. **TankManager.tsx**: Now using `TankFormStandardized`
+3. **EmployeesNew.tsx**: Now using `EmployeeDialogStandardized`
+4. **TodoList.tsx**: Now using `TodoFormStandardized`
+5. **PetrolProviders.tsx**: Now using `ProviderDialogStandardized`

+New standardized components created:

+1. **ProviderDialogStandardized.tsx**: Created standardized version with Zod validation
+2. **TodoFormStandardized.tsx**: Created standardized version with Zod validation

+### Dialog Component Improvements

+- Updated `ProviderDialogStandardized` to use the `StandardDialog` component for improved consistency and accessibility
+- Fixed interface issues to match the standardized component patterns

+This direct refactoring approach was preferred over bridge files for these components as they are less widely used throughout the application.
+Direct refactoring provides immediate benefits:

+- Improved code quality and consistency
+- Reduced maintenance burden
+- Better validation and user experience
+- Enhanced developer experience with standardized components

+### Interface Fixes

+Fixed interface issues in the following components:

+1. **EmployeesNew.tsx**: Updated component props to match standardized interfaces
+2. **FuelSuppliesManager.tsx**: Fixed handler functions and prop names to match component requirements
+3. **PetrolProviders.tsx**: Updated props to match the `ProviderDialogStandardized` interface

+### Next Steps

+Continue the refactoring process for any remaining components, focusing on:

+1. Check for any other instances of non-standardized components in use

 ## Next Steps

 1. Create unit tests for all form components